cncf/toc/tags/resources/toc-supporting-guides/general-technical-questions.md

 ### Scalability/Reliability

-  * Describe how the project increases the size or count of existing API objects?
+  * Describe how the project increases the size or count of existing API objects.
   * Describe how the project defines Service Level Objectives (SLOs) and Service Level Indicators (SLIs).
   * Describe any operations that will increase in time covered by existing SLIs/SLOs.
   * Describe the increase in resource usage in any components as a result of enabling this project, to include CPU, Memory, Storage, Throughput.